Thurston County assistance programs.

 Saint Vincent DePaul Society - Olympia

 If you have received an eviction notice, you may be able to get assistance with paying rent up to approximately $75 as funds are available.
 In addition, assistance with paying for utilities, including gas, electric, and water up to approximately $75 for those with disconnection notices or have have lost their service.
 Funds are allocated at the beginning of the week and distributed on a first come, first served basis to qualified individuals.
-Dial (360) 352 - 7554, or read more information.
+Dial (360) 352 - 7554, or read more on Saint Vincent de Paul in Thurston County.

 Salvation Army - Thurston County